cs-util-com/ScreenshotHistoryJs/specs.md

 2.  **Permission Flow**: Use `getDisplayMedia` to request screen sharing.

     -   The user must select which screen/window to share.

     -   If the user wants to change screens, they must reload the page.

+    -   If the user wants to change screens, they must reload the page.